Recent Water Damage Posts

 Some plants and trees, like weeping willows, have pretty invasive roots.
 If you’re not careful, they’ll grow right into your sprinkler system, drainage field, pipes, and septic tanks.
 Plan before you plant to keep roots away from any water lines.

 On a rainy day, a clogged gutter can send water spilling into your home’s foundation, through the roof, or down to your basement.
-That could cause some serious water damage!
+That could cause some severe water damage!
 So next time you’re doing some seasonal cleaning, make sure those gutters are clean.
 If your gutters are too high, be safe and get a professional to check them.

 Most folks don’t realize these chemicals are eating away at their pipes (and they might not be too good for you either).
 If you rely on them a lot, you could be setting yourself up for leaks.
-That’s why owning a drain snake is a good solution to clear away clogs.
+That’s why owning a drain snake is an excellent solution to clear away clogs.
 They’re pretty inexpensive, you can get them at your local hardware store, and they can cut through most any clog you’ll have without damaging pipes or making your eyes red and teary.